mcsee/Software-Design-Articles/Articles/Productivity/Mastering Atomic Habits/readme.md

 We tell ourselves that we need to make radical overhauls to our lives to see results.

-Even the smallest of tweaks can lead to big results over time.
+Even the smallest adjustments can lead to big results over time.

 This is the principle of “compounding” – small changes compound to create large results.
 And it’s the key to making lasting change in your life.

-Let’s say you want to start working out.
+Going back to start working out.
 You know you need to exercise for at least 30 minutes a day to see results.

 But instead of jumping into a strenuous workout routine, you start by walking for 10 minutes a day.